-The Southwest Gulf Coast Region has a total of 186.5 miles of beaches of which, 104.6 miles are critically eroded, and 61.0 miles are actively managed.
-There are also 33 inlets/passes within the Southwest Gulf Coast Region and eight of those passes have an inlet management plan (IMP).
+The Southwest Gulf Coast Region has a total of 186.5 miles of beaches, of which 106.2 miles are critically eroded and 66.7 miles are actively managed.
+There are also 33 inlets/passes within the Southwest Gulf Coast Region.
+Nine of those passes have an inlet management plan (IMP).
+For additional inlet management and sand bypassing information, see the Annual Inlet Report.
 For additional beach management, project information, or strategies see the current Critically Eroded Beaches Report, the joint coastal permits by County or the local government funding requests by County web pages.

-Each subregion listed below will have the introductory paragraph that list the miles of coastline and erosional events or storms that have affected the subregion.
-Each title within the subregion will list the coastal location, the County and the range (R) survey markers for the critical erosion area.
-For inlets, river entrances or passes; the title, the County and the adjacent range survey markers will be stated.
+Each subregion listed below will have the introductory paragraph that lists the miles of coastline and erosional events or storms that have affected the subregion.
+Each title within the subregion will list the coastal location, the county, and the range (R) survey markers for the critical erosion area.
+For inlets, river entrances or passes, the title, the county and the adjacent range survey markers will be stated.
 In addition, there will be a subregion map highlighting the critical erosion areas and the managed project areas.
 Finally, references to coastal reports will also be listed at the end of each subregion.

-For more specific information concerning projects or strategies along Florida's coastline, see the following links for the other six coastal regions of Florida and for background information, see the Strategic Beach Management Plan's Introduction.
+For more specific information concerning projects or strategies along Florida's coastline, see the following links for the other six coastal regions of Florida.
+For background information, see the Strategic Beach Management Plan's Introduction.

-Strategic Beach Management Plan's Introduction Northeast Atlantic Coast Region Central Atlantic Coast Region Southeast Atlantic Coast Region Florida Keys Region Big Bend Gulf Coast Region Panhandle Gulf Coast Region
+Strategic Beach Management Plan's Introduction Northeast Atlantic Coast Region Central Atlantic Coast Region Southeast Atlantic Coast Region Florida Keys Region Big Bend Gulf Coast Region Panhandle Gulf Coast Region dunes, see the Hurricanes Ian and Nicole Recovery Plan.
+For all other hurricane-related material and the post-storm coastal impact reports, visit DEP's Office of Resilience and Coastal Protection hurricane web page.

-For additional information pertaining to beach and ocean conditions, coastal associations, educational institutions or government agencies, see the following related coastal sites.
+For additional information pertaining to beach and ocean conditions, coastal associations, educational institutions, or government agencies, see these related coastal sites.

-The State of Florida was significantly impacted by three hurricanes, Hermine, Matthew and Irma during the 2016 and 2017 hurricane seasons.
-To see additional information for strategies and funding to address recovery for the beaches and dunes, see the "Hurricane Damage Assessment Report for
+The State of Florida was significantly impacted by two hurricanes in 2022, Hurricane Ian and Hurricane Nicole.
+For additional information on funding to address recovery for the beaches and